huaminghuangtw/Second-Brain/Apple Notes/🍴 Eating Habits.md

 - Fructose
 	- Focus on glucose and fructose, mostly glucose, typically at least a two or three to one ratio of glucose to fructose.
 	- Fructose is addictive and activates the brain's reward center, similar to drugs like cocaine, heroin, nicotine, and alcohol.
 Fructose is completely unnecessary for vertebrate life and there are no biological reactions that require dietary fructose.
 The human body has a limited capacity to process fructose, similar to metabolizing alcohol.
 Fructose has no function in the human body and is not needed for a healthy diet.
-	- Generally speaking: Fructose -> phosphate glycerol -> more body fat
+	- Generally speaking: Fructose &rarr; phosphate glycerol &rarr; more body fat
 	- Fruit is okay because of the fiber, which mitigates the absorption.
 So when you consume the fructose with fiber, you are feeding your microbiome.
 The fructose wasn't for you.
 	- The fructose molecule is the same, whether it's in a berry, banana, or a coca-cola.
 But fiber concentration: berry > banana > coca-cola
 	- Do not eat too much fruit — it's not the worst thing for your body, but also not the best thing either (because of the fructose)